enasequence/read_docs/upload_01.rst

 9. Once your transfer is successful, close the application.

-Using Aspera ascp command line program
+Using Aspera ascp Command Line Program
 --------------------------------------

 Aspera is a commercial file transfer protocol that may provide better transfer